LooksRare/subgraph/README.md

 Unit tests are written using the [Matchstick framework from LimeChain](https://github.com/LimeChain/matchstick).

-The Matchstck framework requires Postgres installed, [read more here.](https://github.com/LimeChain/matchstick#os-specific-release-binaries-%EF%B8%8F)
+The [Matchstick framework](https://thegraph.com/docs/en/developer/matchstick/) requires Postgres installed, [read more here.](https://github.com/LimeChain/matchstick#os-specific-release-binaries-%EF%B8%8F)

 For any of the subgraph supporting tests (referred to as `[subgraph]`):